Carcasona0417/POINKY_PROJECT/BACKEND/Notes.md

 - username should not store number
 - condition for 8 characters 1 special and 1 uppercase (password)

+--------SUMMARY FOR EXPENSES-------------------
+- Add Estimated_income logic and integrate to front end
+- Add Project Profit logic and integrate to front end
+- add breakdown logic and integrate it

 # WHAT WAS DONE? ( DESCRIPTION )
 - Done With the logic for the login and successful message in the login page